CarloLepelaars/blackscholes/docs/contributing.md

 uv pip install -e ".[dev]"
 ```

-- Install the pre-commit hooks with:

-`pre-commit install`

 - Discuss what you want to implement on [Github Issues](https://github.com/CarloLepelaars/blackscholes/issues) before creating a Pull Request.
 - Consider and communicate if you would be open to maintain this feature in the future.